marbl/canu/documentation/source/parameter-reference.rst

 .. _contigFilter:

 contigFilter <minReads, integer=2> <minLength, integer=0> <singleReadSpan, float=1.0> <lowCovSpan, float=0.5> <lowCovDepth, integer=5>
-  Remove spurious assemblies from consideration.
-Any contig that meeds any of the following conditions is flagged as 'unassembled' and removed from further consideration:
+  A contig that meeds any of the following conditions is flagged as 'unassembled' and removed from further consideration:
-    - fewer than minReads reads
+    - fewer than minReads reads (default 2)
-    - shorter than minLength bases
+    - shorter than minLength bases (default 0)
-    - a single read covers more than singleReadSpan fraction of the contig
+    - a single read covers more than singleReadSpan fraction of the contig (default 1.0)
-    - more than lowCovSpan fraction of the contig is at coverage below lowCovDepth This filtering is done immediately after initial contigs are formed, before repeat detection.
-  Initial contigs that span a repeat can be split into multiple conitgs; none of these new contigs will be 'unassembled', even if they are a single read.
+    - more than lowCovSpan fraction of the contig is at coverage below lowCovDepth (defaults 0.5, 5) This filtering is done immediately after initial contigs are formed, before potentially incorrectly spanned repeats are detected.
+Initial contigs that incorrectly span a repeat can be split into multiple conitgs; none of these new contigs will be flagged as 'unassembled', even if they are a single read.